 - Body & Gym Posts

-- Make sure you tighten your stomach and keep your back straight.
+- Make sure your stomach is slightly tight.

-- Tighten the chest muscles for a second and exhale well when you push yourself up.
+- Tighten the chest muscle for a second when you bring your hands together.

 - Do not squeeze the handles too hard because you will lose strength on the forearms and biceps.

 - Slowly return the arms to the starting position to maintain constant tension on the chest muscles.

 - Do not overweight the exercise and try to do at least 8 repetitions.

 There are many variations of the cable fly, this is because the position of the pulleys can be adjusted and because benches can be used.